tonyguolei/projet_dac/README.md

 ```
 mvn site -Ddac.skipTests=false
 ```
-The report website can be found in coverage-report/
+The report website can be found in `coverage-report/`

 ## Quick reminder

-If you followed our instructions, these should be valid...
+If you followed our instructions, these lines should be valid...

 ### Passwords